Keertana7/Docubot/README.md

-# Docubot: AI Chatbot using Retrieval-Augmented Generation (RAG)
+# 🤖 Docubot: AI Chatbot using Retrieval-Augmented Generation (RAG)

-**Docubot** is a modular AI chatbot system that answers questions from documentation using semantic search and embeddings (RAG).
+**Docubot** is a modular AI chatbot that answers questions from documentation using a Retrieval-Augmented Generation (RAG) pipeline.
+It combines semantic search (via FAISS) with generative summarization (via FLAN-T5) to deliver clear, level-adaptive explanations.

 ---

-## Features
+## 🌟 Features

-- **Semantic Search** using FAISS vector index
+- **Semantic Search** powered by FAISS vector index
-- **Document Chunking** for efficient retrieval
+- **Document Chunking** for efficient information retrieval
-- **Pre-generated Embeddings** with Sentence Transformers
+- **Pre-generated Embeddings** using Sentence Transformers (`all-MiniLM-L6-v2`)
-- **Single-Question Query Support** (multi-turn chat planned)
+- **Level-Based Answers:** Beginner, Intermediate, and Expert modes
-- **Streamlit Frontend** for interactive queries
+- **Streamlit Frontend** for interactive Q&A
+- **Single-Question Query Support** *(multi-turn chat planned)*

 ---

-## How It Works
+## ⚙️ How It Works

-The system processes a user query in the following steps:

-1. Convert the query into an embedding using `all-MiniLM-L6-v2`.
+1. The user query is converted into an embedding using `all-MiniLM-L6-v2`.
-2. Perform a similarity search in the FAISS index.
-3. Retrieve the most relevant document chunks.
-4. Generate an answer using the retrieved context.
-5. Return the answer via the backend or Streamlit frontend.
+2. The FAISS index searches for semantically similar document chunks.
+3. The top chunks are retrieved and passed as context.
+4. The `flan-t5-base` model generates a summarized and level-adapted answer.
+5. The Streamlit interface displays the final response.

 ---

-## Usage
+## 🚀 Usage

 ### 1. Clone the Repository
 ```bash